zacharski/esp8266book/experiment4.md

 ## Remix 2  Potentiometer-brightness 20xp

 Can you write code so that a potentiometer controls the brightness of the LEDs?
 This code is pretty short.
-You will have 1 or 2 lines inside the setup function and 2 to 3 lines of code inside the loop function.
+You will have 1 or 2 lines inside the setup function and **2 to 3 lines of code inside the loop function**.
 When the potentiometer if all the way to the left, the led is off, as you turn the potentiometer gradually to the right the led gets gradually brighter.

 ## Remix 4  a for loopy pulsey light thing 20xp